opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 Starting with version 0.8.x, Data Prepper supports both vertical and horizontal scaling for trace analytics.
 You can adjust the size of a single Data Prepper instance to meet your workload's demands and scale vertically.

-You can scale horizontally using the [Core Peer Forwarder]({{site.url}}{{site.baseurl}}/data-prepper/peer_forwarder/) to deploy multiple Data Prepper instances to form a cluster.
+You can scale horizontally by using the core [peer forwarder]({{site.url}}{{site.baseurl}}/data-prepper/peer_forwarder/) to deploy multiple Data Prepper instances to form a cluster.
 This enables Data Prepper instances to communicate with instances in the cluster and is required for horizontally scaling deployments.

 ### Scaling recommendations

-Use the following recommendations to scale Data Prepper.
+Use the following recommended configurations to scale Data Prepper.
 We recommend that you modify parameters based on the requirements.
 We also recommend that you monitor the Data Prepper host metrics and OpenSearch metrics to ensure that the configuration works as expected.

 #### Buffer